How to do serial communication between two boards?

 // Initialize the "link" serial port

-// Use the lowest possible data rate to reduce error ratio
+// Use a low data rate to reduce the error ratio

 }